Harry Tisch

 Harry Tisch (March 28, 1927, Heinrichswalde – June 18, 1995) was an East German politician and trade unionist who served as Chairman of the Free German Trade Union Federation between 1975 and 1989.
 He was also a member of the State Council from 1976 until he was forced to resign in November 1989.

+Early career

+Following World War II, Tisch worked as a locksmith in Ueckermünde and joined the Socialist Unity Party of Germany, the German Free Youth League and the German Free Trade Unions.
+From 1948 to 1953 he held several leading positions.
+From 1953 to 1955 he studied at the Karl Marx Higher Party School.

+Career and awards

 He was a recipient of the Patriotic Order of Merit in Gold in 1969 and the Order of Karl Marx in 1977.

-After German reunification Tisch was not tried in court due to his declining health.
+Following the collapse of the GDR

+In a trial for profiting from his position, to the tune of $71 million, Tisch was sentenced in 1991 to 18 months in prison and released after serving 14 months in pre-trial detention.
 He died of heart failure in 1995.
 Harry Tisch was a fan of the German football club FC Hansa Rostock.